-A review of the submitted staffing information and discussion with Ms Todd confirmed that two staff have been recruited since the previous inspection.
-A review of the personnel files for these staff demonstrated that most of the relevant information as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 has been sought and retained; with the exception of written references and contracts.
-This information was forwarded to RQIA following inspection and assurances given by Ms Todd that all relevant information will be sought and retained in staff personnel files.
+A review of the submitted staffing information and discussion with the practice manager confirmed that three staff have been recruited since the previous inspection.
+A review of the personnel files for these staff demonstrated that all the relevant information as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 has been sought and retained.